 - Book Review section (reviews of up to 500 words)

 The editors welcome contributions to either the Article or Feature sections and are pleased to receive books for review.

-- Dr. Helen Martin (Book Review Editor) University of Aberdeen, Scotland
+- Dr. Helen Martin (Lead Editor), University of Aberdeen, Scotland

-- Claire Molloy, Library, Special Collections and Museums, University of Aberdeen, Scotland
+- Claire Molloy, (Editor), University of Aberdeen, Scotland